Potassium Bicarbonate and Potassium Chloride

 Potassium-Sparing Diuretics: Potassium Salts may enhance the hyperkalemic effect of Potassium-Sparing Diuretics.
 Consider therapy modification

-Frequency not defined: Gastrointestinal: Abdominal discomfort, diarrhea, nausea, vomiting
+Frequency not defined: Gastrointestinal: Abdominal distress, diarrhea, nausea, vomiting

 Concerns related to adverse effects: